josemavarez11/User-Navigation-Tracker/readme.md

 **TRACKER_INITIALIZATION_VECTOR**= [Initialization vector for encryption].

+> [!IMPORTANT]
+> It is important to remember that the above environment variables must be configured according to the specification of each project.

 #### Once the environment is correctly configured, the data will arrive at the endpoint encrypted as follows: